Stein's density method for multivariate continuous distributions: Stein's multivariate density method

 \subsubsection{Gradient based first order operators and the score function}

-We first focus on operator \eqref{eq:prodrulenabla} and its companion Stein identity \eqref{eq:8}. {We deduce} a family of Stein operators for $p$ obtained by fixing some {differentiable $f$} and considering the first order operator $ \mathcal{A}_p := \mathcal{A}_{f, p}$ given by with associated Stein class $\mathbf{g}:\R^d\to \R^{m} \in \mathcal{F}(\mathcal{A}_p) = \mathrm{dom}(p, f)$.
+We first focus on operator \eqref{eq:prodrulenabla} and its companion Stein identity \eqref{eq:8}. {We deduce} a family of Stein operators for $p$ obtained by fixing some {differentiable $f$} and considering the first order operator $ \mathcal{A}_p := \mathcal{A}_{f, p}$ given by with associated Stein class ${g}\Colon\R^d\to \R \in \mathcal{F}(\mathcal{A}_p) = \dom(p, f)$.
 Each particular a.s. differentiable $f$ thus gives rise to a particular operator, acting on a particular class of functions, entailing a particular Stein identity.
 One {choice for $f$} stands out: $f = 1$. \begin{definition}[Score function and operator] Let $p$ be differentiable.
 The \emph{score function} of $p$ is the function

 (still with the convention that $\rho_p \equiv 0$ outside of $\Omega_p$).
 The \emph{score-Stein operator} is the vector-valued operator